Semra Sevi

 Home

 My dissertation, What Voters Want: Identifying Voter Preferences for Candidates, examines voters decisions of whom to support.
-In doing so, I focus on the following candidate characteristics: gender, age, occupation and incumbency.
-To address these questions, I built an original database of candidate-level observations for elections since 1867 in Canadian federal elections–the largest collection of this kind (downloaded on Dataverse over 1,444 times).
+I focus on the following candidate characteristics: gender, age, occupation and incumbency.
+To address these questions, I built an original database of candidate-level observations for elections since 1867 in Canadian federal elections–the largest collection of this kind (downloaded on Dataverse nearly 4,000 times).
 The database includes variables for unique id (which standardizes candidates names across time), names of candidates, riding names, unique identification number for each riding, province, date of birth, gender, occupation, occupation categories, party affiliation, party categories, switchers, incumbency status, vote shares, raw votes, indigenous origins, candidates who identify as a member of the LGBTQ2+ community and so on.
-Here is more information.
+Here is more information about the data.
+You can find my dissertation here, which is comprised of six articles – all of which are published.
+I was awarded the 2022 SSHRC Impact Award in the Talent Category in part for my dissertation.

 CURRICULUM VITAE